COVID-19 (Coronavirus) and children with ARPKD

 Please follow the instructions your child’s dialysis centre provides.
 For example, there may be limits on how many people can go with your child to the centre and the times you can arrive.
 If you or your child have symptoms of COVID-19, don’t visit the dialysis centre before telephoning first.

-If rates of COVID-19 increase in your local area, you might be told to shield your child if he or she is clinically extremely vulnerable.
-In this instance, they would not go to school.
 It’s also possible that a school might need to close if there is a local increase in COVID-19.

 If your child needs to stay at home due to COVID-19 risks or other health reasons, the school should provide remote learning.

 Support is available to help you cope through the pandemic

 The threat of COVID-19 and the changes that we have made to our lives are putting every one of us under strain.
 We understand that if your child is in high-risk group or self-isolating, this is an especially worrying and stressful time.

 You can find useful tips for how to talk to your child about COVID-19 and help them to cope on the Royal College of Paediatrics and Child Health website.
 Public Health England has also published advice for parents and carers on how they can support children and young people during the pandemic.
 The page explains how children might react differently depending on their age.
 There are tips for supporting children and young people with learning difficulties, autism or who are currently accessing mental health services.